jitsi/jibri/README.md

 * Perform the following tasks as the root user

-  - Set up the module to be loaded on boot: echo "snd-aloop" >> /etc/modules
+  - Set up the module to be loaded on boot: `echo "snd-aloop" >> /etc/modules`

-  - Load the module into the running kernel: modprobe snd-aloop
+  - Load the module into the running kernel: `modprobe snd-aloop`

-  - Check to see that the module is already loaded:  lsmod | grep snd-aloop
+  - Check to see that the module is already loaded:  `lsmod | grep snd_aloop`

 * If the output shows the snd-aloop module loaded, then the ALSA loopback configuration step is complete.